jsramesh1990/Memory_Management_Project/ww.md

 * Widely used in embedded systems, desktops, enterprise servers, cloud platforms, Android, and supercomputers.

 ---
-# Summary

-Linux architecture follows a layered approach where **applications run in user space**, **system libraries and the system call interface provide controlled access**, and the **Linux kernel manages all hardware resources**.
-The kernel is responsible for process scheduling, memory management, device drivers, file systems, networking, security, and interrupt handling.
-This modular and scalable architecture is one of the key reasons Linux is reliable, efficient, and suitable for systems ranging from small embedded devices to large-scale data centers.
----
 [Back to Section 4](#4-embedded-systems--linux)

 [🔝 Back to Table of Contents](#table-of-contents)